Key Takeaways

 Finding the right balance is key to long-term tax planning.
 We help our clients plan based on the current tax rules but also want to position them for many potential tax environments.
 Sometimes paying a bit more in taxes now can avoid much larger tax liabilities down the road.
 Just because something minimizes taxes this year doesn’t mean it will minimize your total lifetime taxes.
 In other words, don’t let the ‘tax tail wag the dog’ when it comes to tax planning.

 To discuss potential strategies of managing your long-term tax bill and maximizing your probability of success, you can schedule a call with us any time.
-And, while the changes outlined above won’t go into effect before the 2022 tax filing deadline, you can find everything you do need to know for this year in our 2022 Tax & Wealth Planning Guide.
+And, while the changes outlined above won’t go into effect until 2026, you can find everything you do need to know for this year in our Tax & Wealth Planning Guide.

-Our nearly 60-page guide covers everything from key facts and figures to tips, tricks, and strategies to optimize your tax plan for the 2023 tax year.
-Download your complimentary copy and get the information you need to make this your most efficient tax year yet.
+Our complimentary guide covers everything from key facts and figures, to tips, tricks, and strategies to maximize your tax savings for the 2024 tax year.
+Download your copy and get the information you need to make this your most efficient tax year yet.

 Please consult with an attorney or a tax or financial advisor regarding your specific legal, tax, estate planning, or financial situation.
 The information in this article is not intended as legal or tax advice.